rachelostic/printable-latex-calendar/README.md

 Now you can compile **main.tex** with LaTeX to generate a printable pdf.
 It uses the tables generated with **flexiblecalendar.py** and includes the images and captions from their respective folders.

-Print double-sided portrait format with settings for binding on short edge and assemble the calendar.
+Print double-sided and assemble the calendar.

 ## Design